Channel management systems e-book

 One of the major benefits of property management systems in the hotel industry is the opportunity to integrate them with the rest of the software toolkit in place and third-party products.
 More importantly, hotel PMS integration solutions can completely replace some software you might be using, thus reducing the number of licenses you pay for without compromising on the quality of services provided.

 For example, integrating PMS and CRM travel solutions (content management function) leads to consolidating your customer data from various sources, improving the experience for all the parties involved.
-This leads to better outcomes for customers, more personalized services, reduction in errors and duplicate data, and other essential performance improvements.
+When we built MICRM, CRM integration with the booking engine gave the client's team a unified view of every customer, supplier, and agent interaction, directly contributing to a 40% profit increase.

 However, not all of the benefits mentioned above come with all the hotel property management systems on the market.
 As we mentioned, some tools are geared toward small hotel chains, while others aim at large resorts and offer quite a more robust functionality as well as customization services.
 Let's take a look at how various types of PMS in hotels helped hoteliers around the globe improve their operational efficiency.